Xconomy: Sam’s Club Goes Digital, BNSF’s Electric Locomotive, & More TX Tech

 —Impact Shares, a Dallas-based nonprofit exchange-traded fund (ETF), has been given a $1 million grant by the Rockefeller Foundation.
 The funding will be used by Impact Shares to “expand its partnerships with leading nonprofits and help translate their social values into investable products,” according to a press release.
 Impact Shares has partnered with advocacy groups such as the NAACP, with its Minority Empowerment ETF, and the United Nations, with its Sustainable Development Goals Global Equity ETF.
 “The rise of impact investing, coupled with the growth in ETFs, opens the doors for organizations and charitable groups to generate more awareness about their causes, while creating an additional revenue stream that helps fuel their social missions,” Ethan Powell, Impact Shares, said in the release.

-—Phynd Technologies, a Dallas-based health IT company has raised $4 million, bringing its total investment to $7.3 million, according to Dallas Innovates.
+—Phynd Technologies, a Dallas-based health IT company, has raised $4 million, bringing its total investment to $7.3 million, according to Dallas Innovates.
 The five-year-old startup sells software that gathers, manages, and shares provider data.
 About 140 hospitals, with 500,000 patients, use the company’s software.

 —BNSF Railway is partnering with GE Transportation on a pilot project to develop an all-battery electric locomotive.
-The announcements comes follows the awarding of a $22.6 million grant to the Fort Worth-based railroad company and the San Joaquin Valley Air Pollution Control District to deploy lower-emission technologies in and around rail yards, according to Dallas Innovates.
-The grant is expected to pay for roughly half of the cost of locomotive, which is expected to cost about $45 million.
+The announcements follows the awarding of a $22.6 million grant to the Fort Worth-based railroad company and the San Joaquin Valley Air Pollution Control District to deploy lower-emission technologies in and around rail yards, according to Dallas Innovates.
+The grant is expected to pay for roughly half of the cost of the locomotive, which is expected to cost about $45 million.

 —Dr. Evil would approve.
 The University of Texas System, home to the powerful Texas Petawatt Laser, will receive $1.2 million from the U.S. Department of Energy as part of a national network of institutions called LaserNetUS that operate high-intensity, ultrafast lasers.
 (Petawatt lasers generate light with at least a million billion watts of power, or nearly 100 times the output of all the world’s power plants—but only in the briefest of bursts, UT says.)
 LaserNetUS, which is being funded over two years with $6.8 million from the Energy department’s Office of Fusion Energy Sciences, aims to help boost the country’s global competitiveness in high-intensity laser research.
 No word whether any sharks will be involved, though.